 Zesty Prime Rib Steak with Chimichurri Sauce

-The other day, I was thinking about the most ‘indispensible’ kitchen appliances and gadgets I have in my kitchen.
-No - I wasn’t just randomly thinking about it, I was looking for my lemon-squeezer.
+The other day, I was thinking about the most ‘indispensable’ kitchen appliances and gadgets I have in my kitchen.
+No – I was not just randomly thinking about it, I was looking for my lemon-squeezer.
 As I waded through the tangled junk I have in a messy kitchen drawer, it struck me that the lemon-squeezer was a must-have item.
-You’re right – I can always use my hands to squeeze the juice but using the gadget is cooler and, it doesn’t hurt on cuts and it’s cheap to purchase.
+You are right – I can always use my hands to squeeze the juice but using the gadget is cooler and, it doesn’t hurt on cuts and it’s cheap to purchase.

 So what are my two kitchen favorites or must have and can't do without - Cast-iron skillet and a Blender.